E-ISSN 2231-3206

 Prevalence, physiologic effects, and risk factors of soil-transmitted helminth infections among grade school children

-Anne Fay A Alvañiz, Elysha C de Castro, Bea Janine B Tablizo, Mary Jane C Flores, Eligio Santiago V Maghirang, Lawrence Aikee R Esmeli, Arturo Y Pacificador Jr, Derick Erl P Sumalapao.
+Anne Fay A Alvañiz, Elysha C De Castro, Bea Janine B Tablizo, Mary Jane C Flores, Eligio Santiago V Maghirang, Lawrence Aikee R Esmeli, Arturo Y Pacificador Jr, Derick Erl P Sumalapao.

 Abstract